samunemeth/E-paper-Clock/README.md

 And an option to prefer fast refreshes where possible: `MAX_USER_SECONDS`

 Messages, and time intervals can also be customised without much hassle.
-First look at the settings file `settings.h`, and if you dont find anything there, use a search on the main part of the code.
+First look at the settings file `settings.h`, and if you don't find anything there, do a search on the code.

 > [!NOTE]
 > I try to document the code as much as I can, but if you have any questions,